 3. Always check your billing statement

-You should always check the purchases and compare it with the bills and receipts in your possession.
+You should always check the purchases and compare them with the bills and receipts in your possession.
 Always keep a copy of the bill and the payment slip (and ATM receipts too) for all transactions.

 4. Enable Two-Factor Authentication for internet payments

-After you activate two-factor authentication, every time you log in to your account or try to make online transactions using the card, you will receive an SMS with a one-time-password (OTP).
+After you activate two-factor authentication, every time you log in to your account or try to make online transactions using the card, you will receive an SMS with a one-time password (OTP).
 It is a very essential feature.